My.EOU Portal Current Students Faculty/Staff

-Graduate tuition at EOU is $510 per credit (current tuition rates can be found here), and the MFA program requires 60 credits across two years.
-Thus tuition is $15,300 per year if full-time.
+Graduate tuition at EOU is $520.80 per credit, and the MFA program requires 60 credits across two years.
+Thus tuition is $15,624 per year if full-time.
 There is also a one-time matriculation fee of $350, as well as a student fee of $75 attached to each MFA course that amounts to $750 per year (this student fee supports visiting author appearances at the La Grande Lit Week during the summer residency, the online Ars Poetica reading and conversation series, as well as other student opportunities).

 Other program costs include any travel to and from Wallowa Lake and La Grande for our two weeks of summer residency as well as room and board.
 At Wallowa Lake, one can camp, stay in the iconic and atmospheric Wallowa Lake Lodge, or stay in town in Joseph, so costs are variable.
 Similarly, in La Grande one can opt to say in an EOU dorm room for a mere $141 for the week, or choose to stay in a hotel or AirBnB.

-After filling out a FAFSA, students are currently eligible for direct federal loans of $20,500 per year (with a 1 percent loan fee and 6.5 percent interest rate), sufficient to cover tuition and other basic costs for the degree like books, travel, and stays during summer residencies.
-If additional funds are needed, students can also apply for a federal “plus loan” that is capped at an additional $7,000 per year (with a 4 percent fee and 7.5 percent interest rate); plus loans are approved unless there’s a record of “adverse credit.”
+After filling out a FAFSA, students are currently eligible for direct federal loans of $20,500 per year (with a 1 percent loan fee and 7 percent interest rate as of 2024; see current loan fees/rates here), sufficient to cover tuition and other basic costs for the degree like books, travel, and stays during summer residencies.
+These Title IV loans are capped in aggregate at $138,500, including any previous undergraduate or graduate loans.
+If additional funds are needed, students can also apply for a federal “PLUS loan” that is capped at the cost of program attendance (with a 4.2 percent fee and 8 percent interest rate as of 2024); plus loans are approved unless there’s a record of “adverse credit.”

 We are also please to say that, once a student fills out at a FAFSA and enrolls in the program, they will automatically receive an EOU MFA Creative Writing Award of $500-1500 applied toward tuition (the award amount based on the determined level of need).
 This award is renewable for a second year so long as regular progress toward the degree is achieved in good standing.